Guilaogui/project2/README.md

 Load

 The last step was to transfer our final output into a Database.
-We created a database and respective tables to match the columns from the final Panda’s Data Frame using MYSQL and then connected to the database using SQLAlchemy and loaded the result.
+We created a database and respective tables to match the columns from the final Pandaâ€™s Data Frame using POSTGRESQL and then connected to the database using SQLAlchemy and loaded the result.